hackclub/hackclub/workshops/orpheus_run/README.md

 </body>
 ```

-And lastly, we'll add `onclick` attributes to the `div` with the class of `game` and also to the button so that the functions (which we'll create very soon) can be triggered on clicking that DOM element.
+And lastly, we'll add `onclick` attributes to the `div` with the class of `game` and also to the button so that the functions (which we'll be creating very soon) can be triggered on clicking those DOM elements.

 Your HTML code should look something like this!
 ```html